Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Appendix D - Second Piola-Kirchhoff stress and elasticity tensor

-Incorporating the myocardial mixture into the finite element framework requires deriving the second volumetric and isochoric Piola-Kirchhoff stresses as outlined in Eq.\eqref{eq: volumetric stress} and \eqref{eq: isochoric stress}, along with their derivatives with respect to the right Cauchy-Green tensor $\ten{C}^e$, the volumetric and isochoric elasticity tensors \eqref{eq: volumetric elasticity tensor}, \eqref{eq: isochoric elasticity tensor}.
-The volumetric stress can be further expanded into the following:
+Predicting the mechanical responses of the myocardial mixture requires deriving the second volumetric and isochoric Piola-Kirchhoff stresses as outlined in Eqs. (\ref{eq: volumetric stress}, \ref{eq: isochoric stress}), along with their derivatives with respect to the right Cauchy-Green tensor $\ten{C}^\text{e}$, the volumetric and isochoric elasticity tensors, see Eqs. (\ref{eq: volumetric elasticity tensor}, \ref{eq: isochoric elasticity tensor}).